charliecalvert/CloudNotes/Assignments/HerokuReactStarter.md

 - Your CongressAddress program.

 CongressAddress doesn't have to be running perfectly.
 What I want to see is that you were able to move it to Heroku.

+## Turn it in Isit 322

+If you are in **isit322** do this:

+Send me the URL of your applications running on Heroku.
+I am expecting to see three or four URLs:

+- The server from GitExplorer
+- Up to four microservices

+I will be happy with just two microservices running:

+- One for Gist Users
+- One for Gist Create, Delete and Listing
+- If you have a third that you want to share, add that

+As free users on Heroku, we can only run five applications at a time.
+So that max you could do is GitExplorer plus four micro services.

+## Sleepy Time Dollars

+Heroku apps go to sleep if they have not been used for a bit.
+Opening them in the browser or just sending an HTTP request to them with **fetch** will wake them up.
+That means our micro services will wake up automatically if we query them.

+It seems to take about ten seconds to wake an application.
+This would be not so good for an app in production, but for out purposes, it is fine.
+Note that it is $7 a month to keep your services running all the time.
+I believe you only pay for the time you app is actually running, so if you ran your app services only a few hours a day, it would be less than $7.
+At least I think that is what they are saying.

 ## Hints